Creelman/cache-simulator/README.md

 `cargo test`

-This will automatically find and run all examples on StudRes, checking against the expected output.
+This will automatically find and run all examples at ./examples, checking against the expected output.
+(Not in this repository as they're several GB)

 As the benchmarks can take a while in debug mode, the `Cargo.toml` file enables optimisation when running tests, but keeps debug assertions and debug information.
 If any errors are removed this line can be removed to make it easier to use debugging tools.

 ### Running Benchmarks

 There are benchmarks for `cachelib`, which use `criterion` to measure changes in performance.
-The benchmarking system will automatically benchmark all examples on StudRes.
+The benchmarking system will automatically benchmark all examples.
 To run benchmarks, use

 `cargo bench`